-Building Learning Foundations is working to improve learning outcomes for 2.6 million Rwandan children.
-We are reaching more than 25,000 teachers of mathematics and English at lower primary level in all 2,500 government and government-aided schools in Rwanda.
-In order to better support classroom teachers, we are providing English training to all 832 school-based mentors.
+Building Learning Foundations is working to improve learning outcomes for 4.2 million Rwandan children.
+We are reaching more than 42,000 teachers of mathematics and English at primary level in all 3,300 public and government-aided schools in Rwanda.
+In order to better support classroom teachers, we are providing English training to all 2650 school-based mentors.

-Through our Leadership for Learning programme, we are supporting 2,500 headteachers, 2,500 heads of school general assembly committees and 506 education officials at district and sector levels to lead successful reforms at all levels.
+Through our Leadership for Learning programme, we are supporting 2,500 headteachers, 13,250 members of school general assembly executive committees, and 506 education officials at district and sector levels to lead successful reforms at all levels.
+This includes: